Run Lifecycle

 stax list

 Every run the daemon has hosted — active and finished, oldest first.
-History is in-memory only for now; it does not survive a daemon restart.
+History is server-memory history; it does not survive a daemon restart unless you save the current queryable run with stax save.
+Use stax select-run to make an older stopped row current again before querying it.

 bash